boonaki/binary-upload-react/README.md

 <strong>MongoDB/Mongoose, Express.js, React.js, Node.js, Cloudinary, Multer, Passport, Bootstrap</strong>

 ## Optimizations
-This is my first project using React.
 I have kept the project faithful to the original, but the frontend has a bit more flexibility added to it with the inclusion of `useEffect` and `useState`.
 There are many optimizations that could be made to improve both ends of this application, but this is a great starting point if you need React in your fullstack web-application.

 This project can get a bit complicated especially when running locally or even with a service provider, which can be seen with the scripts inside the `package.json` file at the root, but I have attempted to make it as simple as possible.
 Though, you might also prefer the application setup where the server and client are further separated out into 2 different repos.
 If you wish to see an MVC project using react that separates the client and server into 2 repos, you can check out an MVP for a Sudoku web-application below, developed by [Raymond Guo](https://github.com/RayGuo357/):
 - [server repo](https://github.com/RayGuo357/Sudoku-API)